 Also, in spite of be aware that the new route to Runway 03 would encounter serious problems (they were told so at a preliminary meeting with the CAA in April 2015 and also by their own consultants in April 2016 and February 2017), in May 2016 they signed an official document (the MIL, Management Information Letter, that was attached to the Deed of Variation of the hours) declaring that the submission for the new route had been presented to the CAA, when it had not, and implementation was expected in the Autumn of 2016.

-Six years later, in December 2022, the new route was rejected by the CAA.
+Eight years later, in October 2024, the new route was rejected by the CAA.

 The end result is that residents are left fighting to retain the 50,000 cap on annual movements and residents at the North of the airport have lost the potential for a reduction of all arrivals by some 30%.